Zain Asher: Early life and education

 Asher attended Oxford University and graduated in 2005 with a degree in French and Spanish.
 The following year, she attended the Graduate School of Journalism at Columbia University, in New York City.
 In 2021, she was named an honorary fellow of Keble College, Oxford University.

 Early career

 After graduation, Asher initially worked as a receptionist at a production company before becoming a freelance reporter at News 12 Brooklyn where she covered local news.
 She also worked as a reporter for Money, where she wrote personal finance articles about careers and investing before moving to CNN.

 CNN

 In 2012, Asher met a CNN executive who invited her to the company headquarters in New York for a screen test.
 She was first hired as a business correspondent before becoming an anchor at CNN International based in Atlanta.

 In 2014, she reported from Abuja, Nigeria on the hundreds of Chibok schoolgirls kidnapped by Boko Haram.
-She has also anchored breaking news coverage during August 2020 explosion in Beirut, the End SARS protests in Nigeria, and the deaths of Fidel Castro, Muhammad Ali and George Michael.
+She has also anchored breaking news coverage during August 2020 explosion in Beirut, the October 2020 End SARS protests in Nigeria, Russia's war in Ukraine, the death of Queen Elizabeth II and the Gaza war.